Carol Kirkwood was born in Morar, Inverness-shire.

 Various internal moves led to her first broadcasts for the BBC's Religious Broadcasting department on Radio Scotland, Radio 2 and Radio 4.

-She started broadcasting on BBC News Channel (previously News24) then quickly added BBC One, as well as all the other BBC channels that feature weather to her portfolio.
-Currently she is the main Weather Presenter on BBC Breakfast.
+She started broadcasting on BBC News Channel (previously BBC News 24), then quickly added BBC One as well as all the other BBC channels that feature weather to her portfolio.
+Currently she is the main weather presenter on BBC Breakfast.

-In 2003, Carol was named best TV Weather Presenter at the Television and Radio Industry's (TRIC) Club Awards.
-This was the first time Weather had been included in the TRIC Awards, and remains the only award available to Weather Presenters!
-She also won again in 2008, 2009 and 2012.
+In 2003, Carol was named best TV Weather Presenter at The Television and Radio Industries Club (TRIC) Awards.
+This was the first time weather had been included in the TRIC Awards.
+She won again in 2008, 2009, 2012, 2013 and 2014.

-In January 2012, Carol had the great honour of giving a talk to HM the Queen and the Ladies of the WI in Sandringham.
-Something she says she will never forget.
+In January 2012, Carol had the great honour of giving a talk to Her Majesty the Queen and the Ladies of the Women's Institute in Sandringham, something she says she will never forget.